yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 ## Dataset
 ### Overview
 For this project, the dataset chosen is the [Heart Disease UCI](https://github.com/yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/blob/main/heart.csv) csv file from Kaggle.
 The database contains 14 attributes containing integer and float values.
-The "target" field refers to the presence of heart disease in the patient (0 or 1). \
+The "target" field refers to the presence of heart disease in the patient (0 or 1).

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
 The task here to classify the presence of heart disease in a person and thus a binary classification algorithm is required.
-All the features is being used for training the model and the column 'target' is considered as the target column representing 0 for no trace of heart disease and 1 for presence of heart disease.
+All the features is being used for training the model and the column "target" is considered as the target column representing 0 for no trace of heart disease and 1 for presence of heart disease.

 Attribute Information -
 * age